kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 Keeping kubelet at some old release while upgrading the control and DRA drivers is desirable and officially supported by Kubernetes.
-To support the same when using DRA, the kubelet now leaves ResourceSlice handling (almost) entirely to the plugins.
-The one exception is that it deletes all ResourceSlices on startup.
-This ensures that no pods depending in DRA get scheduled to the node until the required DRA drivers have started up again.
-It also ensures that drivers which don't get started up again at all don't leave stale ResourceSlices behind.
-For the same reasons, the ResourceSlices belonging to a driver get removed when the driver unregisters.
-This access is done with whatever resource.k8s.io API version is the latest known to the kubelet.
+To support the same when using DRA, the kubelet now leaves [ResourceSlice handling](#publishing-node-resources) almost entirely to the plugins.
+The remaining calls are done with whatever resource.k8s.io API version is the latest known to the kubelet.
 To support version skew, support for older API versions must be preserved as far back as support for older kubelet releases is desired.

 #### Security